robkellen/README-Generator/README.md

 `node index.js`

 in the command line, and answer the prompts with the information you want to be entered into your generated README.
 The name of the generated README file will be README-Test.md, but you can change the name prior to running the application by editing line 20 of the index.js file.
+The file will be created inside of your current working directory.

 ## License